 Parallel experiments at the same general site and time should be able to provide data regarding the optimization of: pump type; pumping rate; pumping velocity; nozzle height above ice, inclination and speed of nozzle rotation; nozzle shape and flow cross-section; development of ice cone inclination; radial and mass growth rate; wind effects; tilt and remediation methods; insulation and de-icing effects; radial ice salinity gradient; submarine, radial and surface profile development; brine and temperature effects; wildlife effects (if any); stressing and cracking phenomena; encrustation and fouling; mooring stresses; equipment performance; and warm current/warm season melting effects, amongst others.

 Should greater control be required over the seawater issuing from the tube, then an adjustable lozenge might be located at the exit to produce an umbrella shaped sheet of water flowing down onto the forming ice cone.
 Both direction and flow rate could be adjusted by moving the lozenge.
+Alternatively, and assuming that such ice shields would not become unbalanced, helically-arranged apertures in satellite vertical pumping pipes might distribute the seawater radially as is required, but without the expense of active directional control.
+Pipe subsidence under increasing ice shield mass might then be accommodated with simple upward pipe and power line extensions, the pumps and sealed motors remaining inside, near the inlet base of the slowly submerging pipe.
+Such satellite pipes might be of biodegradable plywood, spiral wound and adhesively bonded with hot-melt lignin.
 Each satellite pumping installation would be connected to its wind turbine power source by buoyed or floating power lines.
 Those installations in outer concentric circles surrounding a wind turbine would be connected by possibly split and extension power lines laid on the ice shields and possibly protected with further ice accumulation.
 It may be advisable to have the insulating material of each power line linking a wind turbine to its satellite pumping installations strengthened with a high-tensile strength, braided polymer fibre, such as Zylon.
 Such cable-cum-power lines could be looped and buried in later ice in order to anchor new-forming but still ‘loose’ ice shields and to improve ice array integrity.